yoav-klein/kubernetes/volumes/persistent-volumes/nfs/README.md

 $ sudo modprobe nfs nfsd
 ```

+## Run the NFS server
+---
-Now, create the nfs-server pod:
+Now, create the nfs-server pod and service:
 ```
 $ kubectl apply -f nfs-server-pod.yaml
+$ kubectl apply -f nfs-server-service.yaml
 ```

-## Create a PersistentVolume and PersistentVolumeClain
+## Create a PersistentVolume and PersistentVolumeClaim
 ---
 After we have a running NFS server exposed as a service, we create a `PersistentVolume`
 and a `PersistentVolumeClaim`.